last update: 24 October 2020

 John Abel Smith (2 June 1802 – 7 January 1871) was a Member of Parliament (MP) for Chichester and Midhurst.
-Smith was a founding partner of the Hong Kong-based trading company Jardine, Matheson and Co.
+John Abel Smith is not really a 'famous' Smith, but there are a couple of interesting historical facts associated with him.
+Firstly, he was a founding partner of the Hong Kong-based trading company Jardine, Matheson and Co.
 The name 'hong' originally referred to the row of factories built outside of the city walls of Guangzhou (ex-Canton), near the Pearl River.
 The Thirteen Factories were used during the Canton System period to host foreign traders and the products purchased, all under the aegis of the cohong (guild of Chinese merchants).
 In Hong Kong, the name hong designated major business houses.
 One of the earliest foreign hongs established in Hong Kong was Jardine Matheson & Co., who bought Lot No. 1 at the first Hong Kong land sale in 1841.
 Jardine Matheson & Co. trafficked opium in Asia, while also trading cotton, tea, silk and a variety of other goods, and by the end of the 19th century they had become the largest foreign trading company in the Far East.

-On 26 July 1858 John Abel Smith and Lord John Russell, presented Lionel de Rothschild to the House of Commons.
+Also on 26 July 1858, John Abel Smith and Lord John Russell presented Lionel de Rothschild to the House of Commons.
 The House of Commons then voted to allow Rothschild, as a Jew, to take the oath on the Old Testament only.

 Adam Smith (Scottish, ca. 16 June 1723 – 17 July 1790) was above all a pioneer of political economy, and a key figure during the Scottish Enlightenment.
 He was also known as ''The Father of Economics'' or even ''The Father of Capitalism''.
 Smith wrote two classic works, The Theory of Moral Sentiments (1759) and An Inquiry into the Nature and Causes of the Wealth of Nations (1776).
 The latter, often abbreviated as The Wealth of Nations, is the first modern work of economics.